-Cost of Goods Sold (COGS), otherwise known as the “cost of sales”, refer to the direct costs incurred by a company while selling its goods/services.
+Cost of Goods Sold (COGS), otherwise known as the “cost of sales”, refers to the direct costs incurred by a company while selling its goods or services.

-- How to Interpret Cost of Goods Sold
+How to Calculate Cost of Goods Sold (COGS)?

 On the income statement, the cost of goods sold (COGS) line item is the first expense following revenue (i.e. the “top line”).